 - Summarize programmatic improvements and/or changes made over the past three years and cite specific examples of data used to make the decisions. - Share two or three future program goals and cite specific examples of data that will be used to make these decisions.
-How will these goals impact P-12 learning outcomes for Mississippi? - Any additional relevant information about the program.
+How will these goals impact P-12 learning outcomes for Mississippi? - Any additional relevant information about the program. - Recruitment and/or sunsetting plans for low enrollment and critical subject shortage programs.

 Each program will provide evidence for meeting each standard in the space below the element.
 If program has submitted a SPA report, answer only 1.1.
-Include documentation of report in Program of Study folder (see pages 107-109) which will replace elements 1.2 through 1.7.
+Include documentation of report in Program of Study folder which will replace elements 1.2 through 1.7.

-For programs completing reviews at the Initial Level: Each program will complete only Standard 1 (with the exception of the program that is submitting for SPA review).
+For programs completing reviews at the Initial Level

+Each program will complete only Standard 1 (with the exception of the program that is submitting for SPA review).
 Standards 2 and 3 will be answered at the EPP level as one report.
 Program reviews completed at the Advanced Level (Administration, School Counseling, etc.) will complete all three standards.